Ptrskay3/async-await/slides.md

 ---

-# Channels - too much text on this slide
+# Channels

 - A communication/synchronization model via message passing.
 Can be used with OS threads, async context, coroutines.. basically everywhere.
-- They're usually very efficient, and if the design allows, they're often better than sharing memory with mutexes or similar.

-- __1:1__: One-to-one relationship.
-Just like a real-world channel, it has two ends, and they can communicate.
+  - __1:1__: Just like a real-world channel, it has two ends, and they can communicate.
-- __1:N__: One-to-many relationship.
-One sender communicates with many receivers.
+  - __1:N__: One sender communicates with many receivers.
 E.g. broadcasting messages to clients
-- __N:1__: Many-to-one relationship.
-Many senders and one receiver communicates.
+  - __N:1__: Many senders and one receiver communicates.
 E.g. Gathering results from multiple sources.
-- __N:M__: Many-to-many relationship.
-Many senders, many receivers.
+  - __N:M__: Many senders, many receivers.
 E.g. a chat, or basically any distributed system.

 - These are not always distinguished.
 An N:M channel basically can handle all the other special cases too.
-- Bounded + Backpressure, Unbounded
+- Bounded + backpressure, Unbounded
+- Can be very flexible with _select_ operations.

 ---